ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.GetEmbfileInfo`                 PDF only: metadata of an embedded file :meth:`Document.GetEmbfileNames`                PDF only: list of embedded files :meth:`Document.GetEmbfileUpd`                  PDF only: change an embedded file :meth:`Document.GetNewXref`                     make new xref.
-:meth:`Document.GetXrefLength`                  get length of xref table.
-:meth:`Document.ExtractFont`                    PDF only: extract a font by `xref` :meth:`Document.ExtractImage`                   PDF only: extract an embedded image by `xref`
+:meth:`Document.GetEmbfileInfo`                 PDF only: metadata of an embedded file :meth:`Document.GetEmbfileNames`                PDF only: list of embedded files :meth:`Document.GetEmbfileUpd`                  PDF only: change an embedded file :meth:`Document.GetNewXref`                     make new xref :meth:`Document.GetXrefLength`                  get length of xref table :meth:`Document.ExtractFont`                    PDF only: extract a font by `xref` :meth:`Document.ExtractImage`                   PDF only: extract an embedded image by `xref`
 :meth:`Document.FindBookmark`                   retrieve page location after laid out document